qinyu/selenium-grid-workshop/PITCHME.md

 +++

-- Type, version and number of browsers are limited(can't cover compatibility fully)
+- 👎Type, version and number of browsers are limited(can't cover compatibility fully)
-- Can not scale(especially for CI)
+- 👎Can not scale(especially for CI)
-- Convinient to debug tests as browser is on the same machine  <!-- .element: class="fragment" -->
+- 👍Convinient to debug tests as browser is on the same machine  <!-- .element: class="fragment" -->

 ---